ganeti/ganeti/man/gnt-instance.rst

     given by the host.
 Allows to specify 'xvd', which helps run Red Hat based installers, driven by anaconda.

+floppy\_image\_path
+    Valid for the KVM hypervisor.

+    The path to a floppy disk image to attach to the instance.
+    This is useful to install Windows operating systems on Virt/IO disks because you can specify here the floppy for the drivers at installation time.

 cdrom\_image\_path
     Valid for the Xen HVM and KVM hypervisors.

     The path to a CDROM image to attach to the instance.

+cdrom2\_image\_path
+    Valid for the KVM hypervisor.

+    The path to a second CDROM image to attach to the instance.
+    **NOTE**: This image can't be used to boot the system.
+To do that you have to use the 'cdrom\_image\_path' option.

 nic\_type
     Valid for the Xen HVM and KVM hypervisors.